 Best work from home wellbeing tools

 Apps and tools can improve remote work and give you a sense of how employees are doing.
 According to the recent Microsoft report, “The State of Remote Work,” nearly half of US businesses say improving employee experience is a top priority.
 Here are a few of the best work from home tools to track employee wellness and experience:

-- Employee experience programs can measure wellbeing by asking staff to rate how they’re feeling each week.
+- Employee experience programs can measure work from home wellbeing by asking staff to rate how they’re feeling each week.
 Track trends over time and reach out if someone consistently rates low.

 - Meditation apps are sometimes integrated in employee experience programs.
 They can help people feel calm and present.